top of page

 Clinical Research Assistant

-Phoebe started working at PARC in June 2024 after receiving her B.A. in psychology from Barnard College.
-While at Barnard, she worked at NYU's Family Translational Research Group examining a range of clinical topics, including electronic addictions and dental fear.
-She additionally worked as a research assistant at Barnard's Social Interactions Lab, culminating in a senior thesis that explored the relationship between social status and affiliation between newly acquainted individuals.
-Phoebe's research interests include improving awareness and access to high-quality, evidence-based mental health care, particularly for children and individuals from marginalized backgrounds.
-In the future, Phoebe hopes to pursue a Ph.D. in clinical psychology.
+Phoebe started working at PARC in June 2024 after receiving her B.A. in Psychology from Barnard College.
+While at Barnard, she worked at NYU's Family Translational Research Group, examining a range of clinical topics, including electronic addictions and dental fear.
+She also worked as a research assistant at Barnard's Social Interactions Lab, culminating in a senior thesis that explored the relationship between social status and affiliation among newly acquainted individuals.
+Phoebe's research interests include improving awareness of and access to high-quality, evidence-based mental health care, particularly for children and individuals from marginalized backgrounds.
+In the future, Phoebe hopes to pursue a Ph.D. in Clinical Psychology.

 Research Fellow